tylerelston/CMPUT404-assignment-webserver/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Tyler Elston.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle, Tyler Elston.

 server.py contains contributions from: